Dsar-gh/aws-bootcamp-cruddur-2023/journal/week2.md

 opentelemetry-instrumentation-flask
 opentelemetry-instrumentation-requests
 ```
-To install these packages, we run the following command :
+To install these packages,
+run the following command :

 ```sh
 pip install -r requirements.txt
 ```
-- To create and initialize a tracer and Flask instrumentation to send data to Honeycomb we added the following lines in the [`app.py`](https://github.com/Dsar-gh/aws-bootcamp-cruddur-2023/blob/main/backend-flask/app.py) file.
+- To create and initialize a tracer and Flask instrumentation to send data to Honeycomb, I added the following lines in the [`app.py`](https://github.com/Dsar-gh/aws-bootcamp-cruddur-2023/blob/main/backend-flask/app.py) file.
 ```python
 # HoneyComb
 from opentelemetry import trace